 On the other hand, a residual spray is meant to be applied on surfaces in the house, including the kitchen cabinets.
 They need to be reapplied every three months for the best results.

-These products are the best way to get rid of german roaches.
-Foggers are products which create a fog when applied.
-They offer a quick knockdown of German cockroaches and could be the best way to kill German cockroaches.
-Since it comes in the form of a gas, this product can penetrate parts of your kitchen, which were thought to be inaccessible.
+These products are not the best way to get rid of german roaches.
+Roach foggers are products that create an insecticide fog when applied.
+They offer a quick knockdown of German cockroaches and could be the best way to kill German cockroaches if only they reached all the pests hiding in cracks and crevices.

 Bombs are also referred to as total release foggers.
 They are made with aerosol propellants and will quickly release their contents to fill a room.
 All corners of the rooms will be reached by the chemical since it is in the form of a gas.
 The best bug bomb for German roaches can eliminate an infestation in a building.